 Baby Jumping Festival

 Get off the beaten path in Castrillo de Murcia.
 In the middle of June, the townspeople take part in El Colacho, or the ‘baby jumping’ festival.
 Any babies that have been born over the past year are placed on a mattress, and then the residents take turns to jump over them while dressed up in fantastical costumes.
 (Don’t worry, no babies are harmed during this process!)
-This time-honoured tradition is said to protect the babies from illness and rid them of any evil spirits.
-Afterwards there’s music, feasting, and dancing.
+This time-honored tradition is said to protect the babies from illness and rid them of any evil spirits.
+Afterward, there’s music, feasting, and dancing.